void5879/void5879/README.md

 - [ ] Understand what I'm doing (ambitious, I know)
 - [ ] Master the Linux terminal without Googling every command
-- [ ] Build an ML model that actually works
 - [ ] Contribute to open source without embarrassing myself
 - [ ] Exit vim successfully (still working on this one)